 Commercial-styled wheeled shelving puts kitchen storage right where you need it.
 Other kinds of movable kitchen storage include work islands, wine racks, and computer stations.
 For $100 to $500, movable storage is a good investment – you can take it with you when you move to another house.

-9 Sneaky Ideas to Squeeze in More Kitchen StorageThink Outside the Clothes Closet
+9 Sneaky Ideas to Squeeze in More Kitchen StorageInstall Pull-Out Shelves

 Who says you have to use closets to hang clothes or stash brooms?
 With a little carpentry work, this former broom closet was converted to a handy pantry.
 Pull-out shelves bring everything into view – no fumbling around the back of shelves for that last jar of pickled beans.

-9 Sneaky Ideas to Squeeze in More Kitchen StoragePeek-a-Boo Cabinets
+9 Sneaky Ideas to Squeeze in More Kitchen StorageGive a Clue to What's Inside

 A happy medium between solid- and open-front cabinets, these sleek uppers feature small openings that flash hints of what’s inside.
 Pure white walls, ceiling, and cabinets reflect lots of light – an especially smart strategy when it comes to kitchen remodeling.